Astragalus nitidiflorus: Description

+Astragalus nitidiflorus was first described by the Cartagena botanist Francisco de Paula Jiménez Munuera and Carlos Pau y Español in 1910.

-In 2004, a group of 46 specimens were discovered in a protected area between Cartagena and Mazarrón and plans for the conservation of this species have been implemented.
-ISSR markers helped to find that Astragalus nitidiflorus has a low genetic diversity.
-"This species grows in shallow soil from metamorphic and volcanic rocks in between mountain and cultivated areas".
+The species was thought extinct until a few individual plants were discovered in 2003 near Cartagena.
+ISSR markers helped to find that Astragalus nitidiflorus had a low genetic diversity.
+"This species used to grow in shallow soil from metamorphic and volcanic rocks in between mountain and cultivated areas".

-Astragalus nitidiflorus is arranged in five spatially separated populations with about two thousand specimens.
-To increase this plants population size a natural regeneration has to occur.
+Astragalus nitidiflorus was arranged in five spatially separated populations with about two thousand specimens.
+To increase this plants population size a natural regeneration had to occur.
 Early in 2005 demographic studies about Astragalus nitidiflores identified roughly 69 adult plants".

-Its natural habitat is Mediterranean-type shrubby vegetation.
-This plant was first described in 1909, and was believed to be extinct.
+Although the IUCN classifies the species as extinct since 2006, the Spanish Environment Ministry includes it as "in danger of extinction" ("en peligro de extinción") in its list of Wild Species Under Special Protection (139/2011, 04 February 2011).

+The Universidad Politécnica de Cartagena initiated a conservation project in 2012 that was partly funded by the European Commission.

 Most of the individuals are preserved in a protected area called "Cabezos del Pericón", a Site of Community Importance included in the Natura 2000 ecological network.